 Formatting Date and Time by Altering the_time Function

-WordPress normally shows the date at the bottom of each post in the meta data and it looks like this: February 14th, 2012.
-We had a client recently that wanted the date formatted like: 14.02.2012, so we had to modify the the_time function in the meta.php file which is in a subfolder of your current active theme.
+WordPress normally shows the date at the bottom of each post in the metadata and it looks like this: February 14th, 2021.
+We had a client recently that wanted the date formatted like: 14.02.2021, so we had to modify the the_time function in the meta.php file which is in a subfolder of your currently active theme.
 Here is how you can change the time format in your own WordPress installation:

 First, navigate to your theme’s meta.php file.
 It is located in the wp-content/themes/your-theme/_/inc folder.
 Open it in your favorite text editor and find the time tag which will look something like this: